prenato84/backend-node-module/README.md

 A simple RestFull API made with Node.js to practice CRUD operations.

-This project stores a list of projects in memory and provide an Express API to: list, create, update and delete projects;
+This project stores a list of projects in memory and provides an Express API to: list, create, update and delete projects;

 <p align="center">
   <img width="60%" src="./assets/project.png">